2023 Best Criminology Schools in Pennsylvania

 Criminology majors at Saint Vincent take out an average of $27,000 in student loans while working on their egree.

-A rank of #4 on this year’s list means Cabrini University is a great place for criminology students.
+The excellent programs at Cabrini University helped the school earn the #4 place on this year’s ranking of the best criminology schools in Pennsylvania.
 Located in the suburb of Radnor, Cabrini University is a private not-for-profit school with a small student population.

 After completing their degree, criminology graduates from Cabrini University carry an average student debtload of $27,000.